A few other Awards, Records, and Trips

 columbia

-with ads, catalogues, and other materials from
+with ads, catalogues, photos, articles and other materials

-the first models through the final production,
+from the first models through the final production,